-- Develop a prioritized action plan for implementation using CAP tables by 2010 (developed using the Miradi tool). - Implement action plan starting with projects designated as high priority by 2011. - Provide effective enforcement against illegal activities. - Measure effectiveness of actions on annual basis with Coral Reef Working Group (CRWG) and use this annual assessment to revisit CAP annually and revise as necessary. - Identify one additional priority watershed, in addition to Manell Geus, for CAP that would be completed in the next seven years.
-Incorporate experience gained through the implementation of the Piti CAP and action plan by 2013. - Partner with other Guam and federal agencies in additional priority watersheds to develop management plans to minimize sediment runoff.

-OBJECTIVE A2: Encourage implementation of revised Guam Soil Erosion and Sediment Control and Stormwater rules and regulations, Guam Seashore Reserve Plan, and updated zoning and building codes pending formal approval by Guam administration.
-Key Actions To Achieve this Objective
+- c.
+Provide effective enforcement against illegal activities. - d.
+Measure effectiveness of actions on annual basis with Coral Reef Working Group (CRWG) and use this annual assessment to revisit CAP annually and revise as necessary. - e.
+Identify one additional priority watershed, in addition to Manell Geus, for CAP that would be completed in the next seven years.
+Incorporate experience gained through the implementation of the Piti CAP and action plan by 2013. - f.
+Partner with other Guam and federal agencies in additional priority watersheds to develop management plans to minimize sediment runoff. - 1.2 Encourage implementation of revised Guam Soil Erosion and Sediment Control and Stormwater Rules and Regulations, Guam Seashore Reserve Plan, and updated zoning and building codes pending formal approval by Guam administration.

-- Encourage expedited review and approval of the Guam Soil Erosion and Sediment Control and Stormwater Rules and Regulations (Revisions may be delayed by Executive Order) starting in 2010. - Complete final version of CNMI and Guam Stormwater Management Manual and the Seashore Reserve Plan by 2010 (incorporate the DPW Stormwater Manual into the Guam Stormwater Management Criteria). - Update zoning and building codes upon completion and approval of the CNMI and Guam Stormwater Management Criteria and Seashore Reserve Plan by 2011 (assuming approval of Guam Erosion Control and Stormwater Management Regulations). - Design an enforcement strategy for the CNMI and Guam Stormwater Management Criteria and Seashore Reserve Plan by 2012. - Design a strategy for assessing the effectiveness of the implementation of the Stormwater Management Criteria and Seashore Reserve Plan by 2013.
+- a.
+Encourage expedited review and approval of the Guam Soil Erosion and Sediment Control and Stormwater Rules and Regulations (Revisions may be delayed by Executive Order) starting in 2010. - b.
+Complete final version of CNMI and Guam Stormwater Management Manual and the Seashore Reserve Plan by 2010 (incorporate the Department of Public Works Stormwater Manual into the Guam Stormwater Management Criteria). - c.
+Update zoning and building codes upon completion and approval of the CNMI and Guam Stormwater Management Criteria and Seashore Reserve Plan by 2011 (assuming approval of Guam Erosion Control and Stormwater Management Regulations). - Design an enforcement strategy for the CNMI and Guam Stormwater Management Criteria and Seashore Reserve Plan by 2012.